Khushi-J15/portfolio-final/README.md

 ## Portfolio Website
 ### This is a personal portfolio website designed to showcase professional experience, skills, projects, and contact information.
-It is built using HTML, CSS, and JavaScript, and deployed via GitHub Pages.

 Live URL: https://khushi-j15.github.io/portfolio-final/